top of page

 Fever in baby under 3 months old

-You should go to the ER for a fever in a baby under 3 months old because it can be a sign of a serious infection, and newborns have immature immune systems that can’t fight illness the same way older children or adults do.
-Babies can get very sick, very quickly—with fever being the only initial clue.
+It is recommended to go to the ER for a fever in a baby under 3 months old because it can be a sign of a serious infection, and newborns have immature immune systems that can’t fight illness the same way older children or adults do.
+Babies can get very sick, very quickly with fever being the only initial clue.

 Lethargy - even after medicating